Parthyapps/Android-Important-Questions/README.md

     - **onDestroyView()**: Removes the fragment's UI.
     - **onDestroy()**: Releases resources before the fragment is destroyed.
     - **onDetach()**: Detaches the fragment from its hosting activity.

+    Activity → Fragment (Send Data) - Pass data via Bundle (during fragment creation) Both Ways passing data - Shared ViewModel (Recommended in MVVM)

+# FragmentManager Use Cases
+# The FragmentManager handles:

+    Adding, replacing, or removing fragments.
+    Managing the back stack for fragment navigation.

+# Get FragmentManager:

+    From an Activity: Use supportFragmentManager.
+    From a Fragment: Use parentFragmentManager or childFragmentManager (for nested fragments).

 - **Intents**